 Most fishermen have usually started out fishing from the bank, or have fished on it at least one time or another.
 And I'm pretty sure that at any time you have gone out freshwater fishing, you have noticed anglers along the shoreline.

 What are they usually doing?
-They have their fishing rods baited up in the water, lounging around with a nice cold one, waiting for a bite, right?
+They have their fishing rods baited up in the water, lounging around with a nice cold one, waiting for that big bite, right?

 That's good and all, but you want to hook into some big fat bass, right?
 Largemouth bass, spotted bass, smallies, or striped bass!